 Animals (like people) move about in their daily business, so during the SFPR’s project design, we looked at where creatures travelled within the area.
 Then we created or maintained connections for animals to travel to their various habitats.
 In total, we built 80 fish and wildlife crossings (mostly culverts) below the 40-kilometre SFPR corridor, to keep animals off the road and safe from traffic.

-Motion-sensors, time-lapse cameras and “track pads,” installed after the route’s official opening in December 2013, record the types of species using the crossings.
+Motion-sensors, time-lapse cameras and “track pads”, record the types of species using the crossings.
 We’re seeing that the passages are being used regularly, providing safe and approachable routes under the SFPR.

 Home Sweet Home